News & Insights

 I’m hopeful that as we reach a conclusion that we will have established small, vibrant, and self-sustaining circles of friendship among pastors, serving as little outposts of life and hope.

-What are you learning that could help another school?
+What are you learning that could help other schools?

 To hold things with an open hand, and avoid rigid adherence to the plan or the template.
 There’s been improvising, particularly when the goal is to discern where the Spirit of God might be awakening new life.
 The things we plan or the way we plan might not be the reality.